akarve/bipsea/README.md

 ECDSA key of the last hardened child.
 Private child keys are pure functions of the parent key and the child index.
 In this way BIP-85 entropy is hierarchical, deterministic, and irreversibly hardened as long as ECDSA remains secure.
-ECDSA is believed to be secure but no one knows for certain.
-It may not even be possible to conclusively prove the security of any cryptographic algorithm as such a proof would simultaneously prove that "P is not equal to NP."
+ECDSA is believed to be secure but it may not even be possible to _prove_ the security of _any_ cryptographic algorithm as such a proof would need to demonstrate strong conjectures similar to "P is not equal to NP."

 All of that to say **even the hardest cryptography falls to the problem of induction**:
 > Just because no one broke has yet broken ECDSA